EthereumCommunityFund/JobPostings/EthereumCommunityFund/TechnicalAnalyst.md

 - Design ECF's grants’ evaluation pipeline and criteria
 - Evaluate grantee applications utilizing the defined framework
 - Conduct due diligence research on grant applicants and their projects
-- Design and implement post-funding project metrics
+- Design and implement success metrics for project ECF funded
-- Continuous monitoring a project's progress and metrics post-funding
+- Continuously monitor a project's progress and metrics post-funding

 ## Requirements

 - Passionate about blockchain and Ethereum technology
-- A team player able to collaborate with a diverse group of stakeholders
-- Have a deep understanding of the critical technical challenges in the current Ethereum ecosystem
-- Have a deep technical understanding of how Ethereum and its various scalability solutions work
+- Have a deep understanding of how Ethereum and its various scalability solutions work
-- Familiar with various developer tooling for DApp development
+- Familiar with Ethereum stack (EVM, eWASM Geth, Web3, RPC, Solidity)
+- Closely follow new technical trends and advancement in the Ethereum ecosystem
 - The ability to evaluate technical proposals and their feasibility in the blockchain domain
 - Deep involvement and wide network in the Ethereum developer community